jmcooper/angular-hogwarts-tdd-kata/README.md

     });
 ```

 Does it pass now? **No, but we are making progress.
-We are seeing a failing test.**
+We are seeing a failing test (false is not truthy).**

 It is wise to celebrate your failures, young wizard. **Yeah?!**